Is Earth's core lopsided? Strange goings-on in our planet's interior

-Category: Environment Hits: 5Seismic waves generated by earthquakes travel through Earth's solid iron inner core faster in the direction of the rotation axis than along the equator.
+Category: Environment Hits: 7Seismic waves generated by earthquakes travel through Earth's solid iron inner core faster in the direction of the rotation axis than along the equator.
 Scientists created a core growth model to explain this.
 To fit seismic data, the model predicts that asymmetric growth of the core leads to crystal movement that preferentially aligns iron-nickel crystals north-south.
 The model implies that the core is only 0.5-1.5 billion years old, a fraction of Earth's age.

 Read more https://www.sciencedaily.com/releases/2021/06/210603111925.htm